Khanehbad/angular-test01/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.8.

-Please perform the following steps on the project
+Please perform the following steps on the project and follow the Clean Code principles
 ## Development server

 To start a local development server, run: